Cruise ship at port at sunrise

 +

-Port Everglades is the smaller, faster-access port (next to FLL airport), and is the homeport for most Royal Caribbean, Celebrity, Princess, and Holland America sailings to the Western Caribbean and Bahamas.
-PortMiami is larger and handles the mega-ships (Royal Caribbean's Icon of the Seas, Wonder of the Seas) plus most MSC and Norwegian Bahamas/Eastern Caribbean sailings.
-Check your booking — they're 25 miles apart, not interchangeable.
+Port Everglades is the smaller, faster-access port, right next to FLL, and homeport for most Royal Caribbean, Celebrity, Princess, and Holland America sailings to the Western Caribbean and Bahamas.
+PortMiami is larger and handles the mega-ships (Icon of the Seas, Wonder of the Seas) plus most MSC and Norwegian sailings.
+They're 25 miles apart — not interchangeable, so check your booking.